 - Basic DBS Check

 A basic disclosure available to all UK residents employers and individuals can apply for.
 This checks criminal history for ‘unspent’ convictions.

-- Standard Check – a check that only employers can get for employees or prospective employees.
-The check looks at an applicants criminal history for details of cautions, warnings, reprimands and convictions (both spent and unspent).
+A check that only employers can get for employees or prospective employees.
+The check looks at an applicant’s criminal history for details of cautions, warnings, reprimands, and convictions (both spent and unspent).

 This is the same as the standard check except it also searches barred lists to ensure the applicant isn’t barred from working with vulnerable adults.

 In basic terms both checks are similar.
 However, the new format means criminal record information and barred list checks are included in the same certificate.